hpcaitech/ColossalAI/examples/inference/serving/ray_serve/README.md

 This example is used for demonstrating and testing the deployment of Colossal Inference from `colossalai.inference` with [Ray Serve](https://docs.ray.io/en/latest/serve/index.html).
 It imports inference modules from colossalai and is based on https://github.com/hpcaitech/ColossalAI/tree/a22706337a57dd1c98b95739dd09d98bd55947a0.

-Single-gpu inference and multiple-gpu inference (i.e. tensor parallel) serving are supported.
+Single-gpu inference as well as multiple-gpu inference (i.e. tensor parallel) serving are supported.

 ## Env Installation